NRCan/CanFlood/docs/source/05_toolsets.rst

 The Risk (L1) module can be used to estimate a range of simple-metrics through creative use of the asset inventory (‘finv’) fields discussed in :ref:`Section4.1 <Section4.1>`.
 When the ‘scale’ factor is set to 1, ‘height’ to zero, and no conditional probabilities are used (typical for inundation analysis), most of the calculation becomes trivial as the result is simply the impact values provided by the ‘expos’ table (with the exception of the expected value calculation).

-Outputs provided by this tool are summarized in the following table:
+Outputs provided by this tool are summarized in Table5-9_:

-.. _Table5-7:
+.. _Table5-9:

-*Table 5-7: Risk model output file summary.*
+*Table 5-9: Risk model output file summary.*

 +-------------------+-----------+----------------------------------------------------+
 | Output Name       | Code      | Description                                        |